prem313/lime-xai/README.md

 ## Setup Instructions

-1. Install all necessary libraries using the requirements.txt file: pip install -r requirements.txt
+1. Install all necessary libraries using the requirements.txt file pip install -r requirements.txt
-2. Use the dataset provided or the dataset can be downloaded froom kaggle using
+3. Use the dataset provided or the dataset can be downloaded froom kaggle using

 ### Download the Dataset:
 To download the dataset programmatically: